eradiate/eradiate/docs/rst/developer_guide/testing.rst

 Test report
 -----------

-The Eradiate test report facilities have been moved to a separate repository, which can be found on `github <https://github.com/eradiate/eradiate-test-report>`_ .
+The Eradiate test report facilities have been moved to a separate repository, which can be found on `Github <https://github.com/eradiate/eradiate-test-report>`_ .